c-oreills/twistwood/Tale 13 - The Fairy Gourd Mother.md

 This Tale is reposted at Hallowe'en to celebrate the holiday.

+# Caption
+> What scented candle would you hope for?

 # Hidden Item
 Item: Sock
 Location: ~~Panel 4, at the bottom of the cage~~